everydotorg/charity-api-docs/docs/types.md

 Nonprofits are continuously being updated with relevant causes, and new causes are also added on a regular basis.

-Below is the list of valid causes: (last updated 2022-03-23)
+Below is the list of valid causes: (last updated 2023-06-06)

 ```
 aapi-led
 adoption
 afghanistan
 animals
+art
 athletics
 autism
 black-led